 Learn how to say friend in Farsi with pronunciation and cultural context.

-Whether you’re learning Farsi to connect with Persian speakers, traveling to Iran, or simply exploring the beauty of the language, knowing how to say “friend” is an essential step.
+Whether you’re learning Farsi to connect with Persian speakers, planning to travel to Iran, or simply exploring the beauty of the language, knowing how to say “friend” in Farsi is an essential first step.

 Friend in Farsi Pronunciation